ppy/osu-wiki/news/2018-12-31-beatmap-spotlights-fall-2018.md

 [![](/wiki/shared/news/2018-12-31-beatmap-spotlights-fall-2018/osu/manten.jpg)](https://osu.ppy.sh/beatmapsets/847126)

 [Rolniczy](https://osu.ppy.sh/users/8331132) is a newer mapper, only ranking his first map in 2018 but doesn't fail to keep innovating and changing how his maps are built and felt.
 In Kalafina's "Manten" he uses a lot of extended sliders to follow the vocals very closely while still keeping a lot of attention to the movement with its direction changes.
-In parts where the vocals drop away, it switches to more circle heavy style with wider angles and stops to mark clear gaps in the intrumentals.
+In parts where the vocals drop away, it switches to more circle heavy style with wider angles and stops to mark clear gaps in the instrumentals.
 This all makes for a unique experience not many other maps give.

 [![](/wiki/shared/news/2018-12-31-beatmap-spotlights-fall-2018/osu/dark-water.jpg)](https://osu.ppy.sh/beatmapsets/761140)

-It's rare to find a mapper debut as impressive as this one, and its even more rare that one will give you goosebumps.
-[Godot](https://osu.ppy.sh/users/6466477) manages to tie his map beautifully to Agent Fresco's "Dark Water" through his unique usage of repetitive slider rhythms, complimented by rotating drum patterns that are fun to play.
-Complimented with a Hard difficulty that's also concept based, there's something in this set for everybody.
+It's rare to find a mapper debut as impressive as this one, and it is even more rare that one will give you goosebumps.
+[Godot](https://osu.ppy.sh/users/6466477) manages to tie his map beautifully to Agent Fresco's "Dark Water" through his unique usage of repetitive slider rhythms, complemented by rotating drum patterns that are fun to play.
+Complemented with a Hard difficulty that's also concept based, there's something in this set for everybody.
 With such an enticing map as this one, we hope to see more from [Godot](https://osu.ppy.sh/users/6466477) in the ranked section in the future!

 [![](/wiki/shared/news/2018-12-31-beatmap-spotlights-fall-2018/osu/triangle.jpg)](https://osu.ppy.sh/beatmapsets/862156)